overviewer/Minecraft-Overviewer/docs/index.rst

 ====

-**IF YOU NEED HELP COMPILING OR RUNNING THE OVERVIEWER** feel free to chat with us live in IRC: #overviewer on Freenode.
+**IF YOU NEED HELP COMPILING OR RUNNING THE OVERVIEWER** feel free to chat with us live in IRC: #overviewer on Libera.Chat.
 There's usually someone on there that can help you out.
 Not familiar with IRC? `Use the web client
-<http://webchat.freenode.net/?channels=overviewer>`_.
+<https://overviewer.org/irc>`_.
 (If there's no immediate
 response, wait around or try a different time of day; we have to sleep sometime)

 Also check our :doc:`Frequently Asked Questions <faq>` page.